momentarypause/COVID_Death_Analysis/README.md

     - Line Graph
     - Filterable by factor to show one or more factors at a time
 ### Geographical dashboard
-- Factors by Census Region
+- Hospitalization, ICU, and Death by Census Region
-    - Bar Graph
+    - 3 Bar Graphs
-    - Filterable by factor to show one or more factors at a time by US Census region
-- Factors by State and County
-    - Table
-    - Filterable by state, county, factor
+    - Each graph is filterable by death status to compare how many hospitalization and icu cases in each region resulted in death
-- Deaths by State
+- Death Count by Location
-    - Geographical heat map showing which states had the highest deaths by color intensity
+    - Geographical map showing which states had the highest deaths by circle size